matze-dd/Tex2txt/README.md

 This is a Python script for extracting raw text from LaTeX documents with focus on mathematics.
-The aim is to produce only few "false" warnings when feeding the text into a language checker.
+The aim is to produce only few "false" warnings when feeding the text into a language checker, even if the text flow contains displayed equations.

 In some sense, the script compares to tools like OpenDetex, TeXtidote and the above-mentioned Haskell software.
 As in TeXtidote, we make an effort to track line numbers.
 Unnecessary creation of empty lines is avoided, paragraphs and sentences remain intact.
-The Bash script shell.sh shows an example for filtering messages from a language checker.
+(The Bash script shell.sh shows an example for filtering messages from a language checker.)

 The starting section of the Python script lists macros and environments with tailored treatment.